atrigomv/lambda_checker/README.md

   * _Use of assertion clauses_
   * _OS Command execution (manual check required if it is detected)_

-The results are shown as CSV report and command-line.
+The results are shown as CSV report and command-line and they are classified as "Info", "Low", "Medium" or "High" risk severity.
 The use of this tool is complementary to the use of others and it is highly recommended the use of pure SAST solutions too which can gives widest results.

 ### Installation and environment configuration
 In order to install the tool, you can clone the git repository or download the [Python script](https://github.com/atrigomv/lambda_checker/blob/master/lambda_checker.py):